 The Road to Zero Wealth: How the Racial Wealth Divide Is Hollowing Out America's Middle Class

-financial wellness, race, wealth gap
+economic barriers, financial education, racial wealth gap

 In this report, we examine Federal Reserve data over a 30-year period (1983-2013) to understand the growing racial wealth divide facing Black and Latino households at the median, and we explore the ways that accelerating declines in wealth for these communities are impacting the American middle class.